-As Table F in Exhibit C depicts, Laguna Woods does not include any neighborhoods that meet the poverty test because the percentage of residents living below the federal poverty threshold is 15.7 percent or lower in each of Laguna Woods' census tracts.
-Table Y provides data regarding race, ethnicity, and median household income in Orange County, Laguna Woods, and each of the eight census tracts that are partially or entirely within Laguna Woods.
+As depicted in Table N in Exhibit C, Housing Sites Inventory, Laguna Woods does not include any neighborhoods that meet the poverty test because the percentage of residents living below the federal poverty threshold is 15.7 percent or lower in each of Laguna Woods' census tracts.
+Table Y provides data regarding race, ethnicity, and median household income in Orange County, Laguna Woods, the neighboring cities of Aliso Viejo, Laguna Hills, Laguna Beach, and Lake Forest, and each of the eight census tracts that are partially or entirely within Laguna Woods.